-Minnesota law is clear; federal laws are a mess
+Minnesota law is clear; but federal laws are a mess

 Minnesota law on hemp is cleaner than federal law in that it avoids the convoluted federal “notwithstanding …” layered definitions and non-enforcement laws.

-Minnesota law simply draws a clean and clear line, saying above the 0.3 percent on a dry weight basis THC threshold – it’s “marijuana.”
-Below that threshold it’s “industrial hemp” and that “industrial hemp is not marijuana.”
+Minnesota law draws a clean and clear line.
+Above the 0.3 percent on a dry weight basis THC threshold – it’s “marijuana.”
+But below that threshold it’s “industrial hemp.”
+And “industrial hemp is not marijuana.”

 Though, as discussed above, Minnesota should consider increasing the THC threshold to one percent, as West Virginia has done.
-This compromise would allow for safer, quality hemp-derived CBD, and help solve some of the problems we are seeing today with unregulated CBD products.
+After all, this would allow safer, quality hemp-CBD, and help solve some of the problems we are seeing today with CBD products.